 The Pakistani troops occupied this paradise during the Kargil war in 1999.
-The war continued for about two months during which course several Army men died.
+The battle continued for about two months during which course several Army men died.
 But the Indian army recaptured Dras and to commemorate their sacrifice, Dras war memorial was built which is today, the main attraction of this village.

-Ask a question from people who travelled to Dras recently
+Ask a question from the travellers who have experience.